metagenomics/wastewater-study/README.md

   * CONFIG is pointing to one of the config files in the "per_sample" folder.
 Example: https://raw.githubusercontent.com/pbelmann/wastewater-study/main/config/per_sample/bi/fullPipeline_illumina_nanpore_without_aggregate.yml
   * SAMPLES is file containing SRA ids.
 It should be one of the files in the datasets folder https://raw.githubusercontent.com/pbelmann/wastewater-study/main/datasets/test-1.tsv?token=GHSAT0AAAAAABVMSFLS2YMOP6RIHMWK6E2WZH7Q5IQ
   * S5CMD_CREDENTIALS is a file containing credentials for S5CMD.
   * FRAGMENT_RECRUITMENT is a file containing a list of genomes.
+It
-It should point to the URL: https://github.com/pbelmann/wastewater-study/raw/main/datasets/genomes.tsv
+  * CPLEX should point to the full path of the cplex build script (i.e. /path/to/cplex/buildScript.sh)

-### 5. Postprocess
+### 6. Postprocess

 Once the run is finished,
  * collect the stats produced by the trace file and commit them with the correct name pattern.